MCCE2024/INENPT-G1-K8s/README.md

 # INENPT-G1-K8s: Infrastructure as Code Repository

+03.07.2025

 > **Part 2 of 3: Infrastructure Foundation** 🏗️
 > This repository contains the **Infrastructure as Code (IaC)** components of our multi-tenant cloud-native application.
 It's designed to work seamlessly with our [Application Code Repository](https://github.com/MCCE2024/INENPT-G1-Code) and [ArgoCD GitOps Repository](https://github.com/MCCE2024/INENPT-G1-Argo) to create a complete GitOps pipeline.
+> We worked mostly via the Liveshare extension, so there can often be uneven pushes in the Git repository.

 ## 🧭 Repository Navigation Guide